GunnarGriese/gunnargriese.github.io/_posts/2022-10-23-bigquery-path-exploration-en.md

 I intend to identify other use cases to explore the opportunities and limitations of GA4 and BigQuery.

-So, if you discover any flaws in the queries, have remarks or find anything unclear, please contact me.
+If you require support in making the above or any GA4 raw data analyses work for you, have remarks, or find anything unclear, please contact me.
 I am always happy to talk analytics!